Leading in the Right Direction

 Section 5 – Nominating Committee and Election Procedures

 H. Newly elected officers shall be announced by the President at the conclusion of the election.
 The newly elected President shall have the right to appoint Committee Chairs immediately following the election.
 Such appointed Chairs shall assume duties January 1st.

 Article V – Meetings

 B. Membership Meetings may be held at the discretion of the Executive Board January through December.
 Generally, Membership Meetings are not scheduled June through August.During all meetings any member making statements which disrupt, disturb, or impede the orderly conduct of a meeting, or who lacks civility by making slanderous remarks or actions during the meeting will be removed from said meeting by the Sergeant at Arms or the President's designee.
-The Executive Board, by majority vote, may revoke the membership of any member who violates this section.

 Article VI – Standing Committees